 521 S. Reynolds Road,

-2 people favorited this theater
+4 people favorited this theater

-On October 10, 1980, the last movies that played were “The Warriors” and American Gigolo".
+Drive-in theatres were changing since 1953, along with peoples' taste in movies, which is why James decided to close the theatre.
+They were showing more risqué/violent movies toward the end and he was considered to be a pretty conservative person by 1980’s standards.
+According to James, an early clue came to get out came when a woman complained that while driving past the drive-in she was able to see large nude figures on the screen.
+Since he was the last surviving partner of the Jesse James Enterprises, he decided to close it and sell the land.
+On October 10, 1980, the last movies that played were “The Warriors” starring Michael Beck and American Gigolo" starring Richard Gere.
 The neon marquee was shut off for good.
 In 1981, the property was sold and the Jesse James Drive-In was demolished and re-zoned for commercial use.
 The Jesse James Plaza strip mall and Willowbrook Place, which is a mobile home park, were built on the site.
 James was pleased when the strip mall was going to be called the Jesse James Plaza.
-When you discuss drive-in theatres in Toledo, OH, the Jesse James Drive-In always comes up in the conversation with its iconic neon marquee with the cowboy riding the horse on it.
+When you discuss drive-in theatres in Toledo, OH, the Jesse James Drive-In always comes up in the conversation with its iconic neon marquee with the horse-riding cowboy on it.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.